 The documents include a quick reference guide, a presentation, and a written information document.
 They advise the reader of the current threats and how to create a stronghold for themselves while working from home or using the internet for personal reasons.

 Any feedback or questions can be directed to the email address included in the documents.

-We have been asked by a number of parishioners to highlight the issue of dog mess given the sharp increase at the entrance to all paths and also along the private grass verges on the approach to Barton Grange.
+We have been asked again by a number of parishioners to highlight the ongoing issue of dog mess on the footpaths around Corfe and the private grass verges on the approach to Barton Grange.